 - Have special “family time”

 While family time is not the same as one-on-one time, it still helps build up a bond with you and your kids.
-(And, hey, as a single mom, I’m doing the best I can!)
+You can use these Family Conversation Cards to start the bonding!

 Also, I often had one-on-one time with my oldest while my youngest was napping (or sleeping late in the morning).